Add Row

 2. Determine the desired mulch depth (2-3 inches is ideal).

-3. Use the formula: Area (in square feet) x Desired Depth (in feet) = Volume (in cubic feet)
+3. Use the formula: Area (in square feet) x Desired Depth (in feet) = Volume (in cubic feet).

+4. Divide the volume by 2 (the cubic feet in a bag).
 This calculation will ensure you buy the perfect amount without excess waste, which is a key component of a sustainable gardening strategy.

 Local vs. Global Impact of Mulching